cklb/pymoskito/docs/tutorial/test_model.rst

 you will see the interface of the toolbox:

 .. image:: ../pictures/ModelTest1.jpg

+For a successful simulation, choices for :py:data:`Model`, :py:data:`Solver` and :py:data:`ModelMixer` need to be made.

 Within the Properties Window (1), double clicking on a value (all :py:data:`None` by default) activates a drop down menu.